willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 uneven.
 There are several conflict points where the path crosses driveways.
 Getting on and off the path also requires crossing traffic.

-While some people may choose to use the side path, the neighborhood greenway route should use Hollenback and should be marked with sharrows.
+While some people may choose to use the side path, the Neighborhood Greenways route should use Hollenback and should be marked with sharrows.

 <div class="full rounded shadow"><img src="/images/phase-1/hollenback-road.jpg"></div>